-With the rough grinding done, the knife looks like a knife but isn't really a a knife--the steel is too soft to serve as a knife.
-So, we heat the knife in the forge or the high temperature salt bath and then quench it in the appropriate oil.
-After quenching, the blade is hard and brittle, so we temper the blade in the oven and with a torch in order to get the blade to the hardness that is most appropriate for that blade.
+With the rough grinding done, the knife looks like a knife but isn't really a knife since the steel is too soft to serve as a knife.
+So, we heat the knife in the high temperature salt bath and then quench it in the appropriate quenching oil.
+After quenching, the blade is hard and brittle, so we temper the blade in the oven (and sometimes with a torch) in order to get the blade to the hardness and toughness that is appropriate for its intended use.

 Final Fit and Finish

 This is the point at which handle material is shaped, guards are drilled and milled, and everything else that goes into the knife is assembled and fitted into place.
 We typically finish our blades to about 400 grit on the sides and 2000 on the spine to give the blade a little depth and contrast.